-The first impression you make online with a man or women comes from your online dating pictures.
+The first impression you make online with a man or woman comes from your online dating pictures.
 Before your potential soul-mate has an opportunity to read your carefully crafted words they have already formed an impression of you from your photos.
 This impression, positive or negative, will color how they respond to everything you write.
 You want to be careful here, especially if you are on a legitimate site like those on our Highest Rated Cougar Dating Sites list.

 You only get one chance at a first impression and with online dating you often only get one chance period.
 If you want to get the best possible results from your online dating pictures you need to spend as much choosing time the right photos as you do writing your profile.